Depression Therapist in

 As stated, situational depression is directed caused by life events or situations that can seem overwhelming to the sufferer and thus leaving them with an unnerving sense of having ‘no hope.’
 Without some outside intervention, people suffering from situational depression can easily become swept up in the feeling of helplessness, and this can turn into persistent depressive disorder.

-Lynn Winsten offers psychotherapy for individuals in Berkeley and surrounding areas.
+Lynn Winsten offers psychotherapy for individuals in San Luis Obispo and surrounding areas.

 I am trained as a Relational Psychodynamic Psychotherapist, which means I work with the factors in your life that might be contributing to these feelings and experiences or relationship problems.
 To put it succinctly, the therapy will link up your prior life experiences with what is troubling you today while using our relationship to pinpoint what might be causing your concerns.